AdrianSkar/markdown/fcc_template.md

 ### Code explanation
 - `Math.random()` generates our random number between 0 and ≈ 0.9.
-- Before multiplying it, ir resolves the part between parenthesis `(myMax - myMin + 1)`:
+- Before multiplying it, ir resolves the part between parenthesis `(myMax - myMin + 1)`.
+- The result of that multplication is followed by adding `mYMin` and then

 ### Sources
 <span id="cite1">1</span>. ["Basic JavaScript: Comparison with the Equality Operator", fCC lesson at *Javascript Algorithms And Data Structures Certification*](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator)